iclcv/icl/manual/tutorials/program-arguments.rst

 .. note::

-   Dangling arguments must be allowed explicitly by adding a boolean flag to the call to the program argument initialization function `:icl:pa_init`.Since it turned out that usually applications have no *dangling* arguments, this feature is deactivated by default in order to avoid wrongly given program arguments are not detected because they are interpreted as dangling arguments.
+   The support for dangling arguments must be enabled explicitly by adding a boolean flag to the call to the program argument initialization function :icl:`pa_init`.
+Since it turned out that usually applications have no *dangling* arguments, this feature is deactivated by default in order to avoid that erroneously given program arguments are not detected because they are interpreted as dangling arguments.

 Defining allowed program arguments
 **********************************

 Program arguments are defined by using the :icl:`pa_init` function.
-Usually, this function must not be called explicitly, but it called indirectly by the :icl:`ICLApplication` (or short:
+Usually, this function must not be called explicitly because it is called indirectly by the :icl:`ICLApplication` (or short:
 :icl:`ICLApp`) constructor.
-Actually the parameters simply passed to :icl:`pa_init` if an :icl:`ICLApp` is used.
+Actually the parameters are simply passed to :icl:`pa_init` if an :icl:`ICLApp` is used.

-:icl:`pa_init` always receives the main functions program argument and count and a single definition string::
+:icl:`pa_init` always receives the main function's program argument and count and a single definition string::

   int main(int n, char **args){